cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 # Local traffic management (LTM)

-Local traffic management (LTM) enables you to load balance traffic between your servers within a data center.
+Local traffic management (LTM) enables you to load balance traffic between your servers within a data center and between private applications, isolated from the Internet.

 This helps you eliminate the need for hardware appliances and move your infrastructure to the cloud, benefiting from elastic scalability and reliability.

 LTM supports not only public IPs but also virtual IPs and private IPs as origin values.